connorskees/connorskees.github.io/content/blog/bf-compiler.md

 syscall
 ```

-There's still plenty of optimization to be done — for example, removing the redundant `mov rax, 1` and `mov rdi, 1` between sequential write syscalls and trivial things like removing empty loops or additions by 0 — but I think what we have so far is sufficient to get the idea.
+There's still plenty of optimization to be done — for example, removing the redundant `mov rax, 1` and `mov rdi, 1` between sequential write syscalls and trivial things like removing additions by 0 — but I think what we have so far is sufficient to get the idea.

 If we compare our first interpreter to our optimizing compiler on [this program which finds all the primes under 255](https://www.reddit.com/r/brainfuck/comments/847vl0/prime_number_generator_in_brainfuck/)[^1], our compiled program prints all the primes in 13 seconds.
 The interpreter ran for several minutes without printing anything before I killed it.